rrahul49/Udacity-Data-Engineering-Projects/Data Engineering Capstone/README.md

 <img src="DAG_Graphview.png"/>
 <img src="DAG_Treeview.PNG"/>

+## Technology Choices and Tools
+1. Apache Airflow: Airflow allows for easy automation and monitoring of etl pipelines in order to keep an analytics database up to date.
+It also provides helpful graphical visibility into the various steps in the process.
+2. Amazon Redshift: Redshift is a massively parallel distributed data source that is ideal for storing data required for analytics usage.

 ## Conclusion
 This project covers the following steps involved in developing a data warehouse:
 * Creating a Redshift Cluster, IAM Roles, Security groups.